 A colleague and I wrote a report on the issue, but I am not sure what happened as a result.
 I would hope that more imaginative ways were found to help this group of people to develop and sustain relationships.
 It is certainly what I would have wanted if I had a son or daughter in that situation.

 Friendships are important, of whatever kind.
-Human beings are social animals, a fact that has become particularly visible as social activities have come under strain during the pandemic.
+Human beings are social animals, a fact that became particularly visible as social activities came under strain during the pandemic.

 Our individual needs differ, with some people wanting loads of casual friends to make themselves feel comfortable.
 Others have less need for activities with other people but feel a real need for one or two close friends.

 What sort of friendships are important to you?
 Do you have a ‘best’ friend?
 How did you get to know your friends?
-Has the pandemic affected your friendships?
+Did the pandemic affect your friendships?
 Please join the conversation.

 Tags Coronavirus Friendships